MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingToolsAndMethods.rst

         * BSP and Java heap and stack
         * UI buffer
         * immortals heap
-        * sections where the Java and BSP are working together
+        * sections where the Java application and BSP are working together

 * :ref:`vm_dump_debugger`